 This section describes the model with a focus on Covid.
 However, we will see in the next few sections that the framework is general enough to study different diseases.
 The general setup is in discrete time.
-The economy is populated by a continuum of ex-ante identical agents of two types: young y and old o, so that age $a \in \{y, o\}$.7 Individuals work, enjoy leisure outside the home and domestic hours.
+The economy is populated by a continuum of ex-ante identical agents of two types: young y and old o, so that age $a \in \{y, o\}$ .
+Individuals work, enjoy leisure outside the home and domestic hours.
 In the presence of the coronavirus, denote the agent's health state by j.
 A susceptible agent is denoted by j = s.
-By spending time outside the house, the agent may catch a disease, which may be Covid-19 or a common cold.8 Both lead to mild "fever" symptoms.9 There is a texting capacity K_t that gets allocated at random among agents with fever symptoms, leading to probability $\xi_t(a)$ of getting tested.10 With complementary probability, they
+By spending time outside the house, the agent may catch a disease, which rather than optimal policy.

-5 Other papers with voluntary behavioral change and multiple groups typically consider scenarios rather than optimal policy.
 For example, Giagheddu and Papetti (2023) allow for an endogenous contact matrix but restrict optimal lockdown policy to consumption choices while providing a scenario analysis for lockdowns on social interactions.
 They abstract from teleworking, testing, or validation of the size of their effects during Covid, and do not assess welfare of their social lockdowns because they directly change utility parameters.
 Dizioli and Pinheiro (2021) consider some regular and some time-constrained individuals, and allow unawareness of infection status.
 They simulate short and long lockdowns but not optimal policy.

-6Boppart et al. (2020) highlight the timing of vaccine arrival and the value of a statistical life as key determinants of disease suppression.
+&lt;sup>6Boppart et al. (2025) highlight the timing of vaccine arrival and the value of a statistical life as key determinants of disease suppression.
 In our setting the planner avoids nearly all deaths across many scenarios including much later vaccine arrival and much lower value of statistical life.
-One of the differences is the modelling of testing capacity and associated quarantines.
-Boppart et al. (2022) builds on Boppart et al. (2020) to study the value of vaccination and shows that it is high and increasing with age.
+One of the differences is the modeling of testing capacity and associated isolation.
+Boppart et al. (2022) builds on Boppart et al. (2025) to study the value of vaccination and shows it is high and increasing with age.